confesi/confesi-server/README.md

 ./scripts/database dbml

 # seed data
-export DATABASE_URL="" # TODO: make a new bash env scripts that exports all of this go run ./scripts/main.go --seed-schools
+export POSTGRES_DSN="" # TODO: make a new bash env scripts that exports all of this go run ./scripts/main.go --seed-schools
 ```